 Syl.
 Pt.
 5, In re Kristin Y., 227 W.Va.
 558, 712 S.E.2d 55 (2011).

-While petitioner argues that she placed the child into the legal guardianship, the Court finds that this argument is disingenuous.
-The record clearly shows the family court proceeding that resulted in the legal guardianship was initiated upon petitioner's attempt to regain custody of the child from the paternal grandmother.
-However, due to petitioner's positive drug screens, the family court granted temporary legal guardianship to the grandmother and transferred the matter to the circuit court to initiate the abuse and neglect proceedings.
-As such, it is clear that termination of petitioner's parental rights was necessary to ensure the child's best interests of security, stability, and permanence.
-Because the circuit court properly found that there was no reasonable likelihood that petitioner could substantially correct the conditions of abuse and neglect, termination of her parental rights was not error.
+While petitioner argues that the circuit court failed to recognize that the child's permanency was already established by the family court's prior order, we find no merit to this argument.
+The record indicates that the family court granted temporary legal guardianship to the grandmother and transferred the matter to the circuit court to initiate the abuse and neglect proceedings.
+It is clear that the child's interest of permanency was not addressed by the prior order granting a temporary guardianship.
+Therefore, it was necessary to transfer the matter to the circuit court to initiate the abuse and neglect proceedings to establish a permanent placement for the child.
+Petitioner had the opportunity to correct the conditions of abuse and neglect that necessitated the petition's filing, but instead willfully refused to participate in multiple services, including drug screens and visitation with his child.
+As such, the circuit court properly found that there was no reasonable likelihood that petitioner could substantially correct the conditions of abuse and neglect.
+For these reasons, termination of his parental rights was not error.